Substance Use While Pregnant – Is the Baby Okay?

 Apart from the early weeks, the amount determines the risk.
 This does not mean, however, that there is a set blood alcohol limit for pregnant women.
 Even small amounts of alcohol may cause harm to the baby, but the risk is greatly diminished.

 ✅ Tip: If you want to know whether your consumption has harmed the baby take the Tox Test!

 Drugs During Pregnancy

-As a general rule, it is advisable to forgo all drugs during pregnancy in order to protect the baby.
+Generally, it is advisable to forgo all drugs during pregnancy to protect the baby.

 Here is the good news: There are virtually no complications if you discontinue the use of substances once you know you are pregnant.

 If you use drugs regularly, you are probably wondering how to handle this during pregnancy.
 You are probably afraid of harming the baby but don't know how to break the habit.